 As Florida’s population continues to grow, so does the number of motorcycle enthusiasts on the road, which makes motorcycle safety an important issue.
-The number of motorcycle crashes, injuries, and fatalities in the United States has increased in recent years, and the State of Florida has shown the same trend.
+The number of motorcycle accidents, crashes, injuries, and fatalities in the United States has increased in recent years, and the State of Florida has shown the same trend.
 The charts below reflect some startling statistics.

 Motorcycle Crashes In Florida From 2000 To 2011 (Table 1)